-This article is a general FAQ on to everything you may need to know about motorcycle forks.
+This article is a general FAQ on everything you may need to know about motorcycle forks.
 Every bike is different, but I’ll try to cover a lot of bases in this FAQ.

 I recently bought a motorcycle that needed new fork seals (discovered thanks to my trusty inspection checklist).
 And given its history (and that it’s a little bouncy), I was 100% sure it needs new fork oil, too.

-Changing fork seals and oil is something my bikes have rarely needed — since the first one (decades ago) when I was too green to really understand what any of it meant.
+Changing fork seals and oil is something my bikes have rarely needed — since the first one (decades ago) when I was too green to understand what any of it meant.

 To be honest, I was always a little scared of motorcycle suspension.
 Every time I try something new on a motorcycle there’s a little fear I won’t get it back together and I’ll have to call in a pro.